Toryalai1/Arcade_Offset/README.md

 ## Patched MRA Format

-This is the provided layout used for jtcps2.
 Patches are applied to the loaded rom from `rom index="0"`.
 For roms that use soft dips and store settings in the eeprom (nvram file).
 Hex is taken from soft dip settings and applied to `rom index="02"`.

 Usage of  rom index's vary from core and are dependent on the author.
-These are generated from a tool chain utilized in jtframe, they do not mirror the example shown on [**MiSTer-devel/Main_MiSTer #MRA Format**](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Arcade-Roms-and-MRA-files#mra-format).

 <details>
         <summary><b>Patched MRA Template</b></summary>